AnggaR96s/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## Why are mummys scared of vacation?
+They're afraid to unwind.